CosmoLike/cocoa/README.md

     $ docker run -it -p 8080:8888 --user $(id -u):$(id -g) -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.2

 The bind of the `~/.ssh` folder in the commands above allows users to commit and clone from inside the container.
-Both commands need to be invoked on the parent folder so the docker container will have access to the listed folders on the host OS.
+Both commands need to be invoked on the parent folder so the docker container can access to the listed folders on the host OS.
 When running the command `docker run` on a specific container for the first time, the docker engine will automatically download the corresponding [Docker Hub](https://hub.docker.com/) image.
 This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.

   The last step is to access the folder `/home/whovian/host/` where the host files have been mounted:

     $ cd /home/whovian/host/

-and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository). **There isn't permanent storage outside `/home/whovian/host/`.
-Be aware of this fact to not lose any work**.
+and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository).

-PS: If users want to use Jupiter notebooks from the container at any time during development (the [Cobaya](https://github.com/CobayaSampler) framework that Cocoa heavily depends on has excellent integration with Jupyter notebooks), then we advise them to read appendix [Running Jupyter Notebooks inside the Whovian-Cosmo container](https://github.com/CosmoLike/cocoa/blob/master/README.md#running-jupyter-notebooks-inside-the-whovian-cosmo-container) for in-depth instructions.

-#### Information for HPC Systems

-HPC systems don't allow users to run docker containers using the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
+(**Warning**) HPC systems don't allow users to run docker containers using the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
 There is, however, an alternative engine called [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) that can run docker images in compliance with HPC security requirements.
 The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) engine installation requires administrative privileges.
 However, many HPC systems have already adopted it.

 To run docker images with Singularity, go to the folder you want to store the image and type:

-    singularity build whovian-cosmo docker://vivianmiranda/whovian-cosmo
+    $ singularity build whovian-cosmo docker://vivianmiranda/whovian-cosmo

 This command will download the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image and convert it to an image format that can be accessed via Singularity (Singularity takes a few minutes to do such conversion).
 To run the container interactively, type:

-    singularity shell --no-home --bind /path/to/cocoa:/home/whovian/host --bind ~/.ssh:/home/whovian/.ssh:ro whovian-cosmo
+    $ singularity shell --no-home --bind /path/to/cocoa:/home/whovian/host --bind ~/.ssh:/home/whovian/.ssh:ro whovian-cosmo

 after requesting interactive nodes successfully (never run jobs on login nodes!).
 The bind of the `~/.ssh` folder in the command above allows users to commit and clone from inside the container.
 The last step is to access the folder `/home/whovian/host/` where the host files have been mounted

     $ cd /home/whovian/host/

-and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository). **There isn't permanent storage outside `/home/whovian/host/`.
-Be aware of this fact to not lose any work**
+(**Warning**) There isn't permanent storage outside `/home/whovian/host/`.
+Be aware of this fact to not lose any work

-PS: If users want to use Jupiter notebooks from the container at any time during development (the [Cobaya](https://github.com/CobayaSampler) framework that Cocoa heavily depends on has excellent integration with Jupyter notebooks), then we advise them to read appendix [Running Jupyter Notebooks inside the Whovian-Cosmo container](https://github.com/CosmoLike/cocoa/blob/master/README.md#running-jupyter-notebooks-inside-the-whovian-cosmo-container) for in-depth instructions.

-### Via homebrew on mac (work in progress)
+### Via homebrew on MacOS (may need additional tweaks)

-We are quite flexible on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs production-ready code in such an environment.
-This is a general guideline, and given how frequent [Homebrew](https://brew.sh) updates its packages, there is no garanttee that it will work without additional tweaks.
+We assume the user adopts [Homebrew](https://brew.sh) as the OS package manager and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.
+The installation procedures for MacOS are always working in progress; therefore, this section only offers a general guideline.
+Given how frequently [Homebrew](https://brew.sh) updates its packages, there is no guarantee that our recommendations will work without additional tweaks.
+Below is a list of Homebrew and pip commands that install most dependencies

-We assume the user adopts [Homebrew](https://brew.sh) as the OS package manager, and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.
-While alternatives, such as [MacPorts](https://www.macports.org) and [Fink](http://www.finkproject.org), may provide all the requirements, we don't  present instructions for them.
-We also don't provide documentation for installation on [zsh](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) shell, the default shell on macOS Catalina.
-Finally, we also assume all contributors have added their ssh-keys to Cocoa's private submodules.

-Here is a list of Homebrew and pip commands that install most dependencies

     brew install gcc@10
     alias brew='HOMEBREW_CC=gcc-10 HOMEBREW_CXX=g++-10 brew'